dakshcodez/akoo_bot/README.md

 - [x] Link the Gemini API to the Discord API to generate responses in the server
 - [ ] Add features like music and reminders

-## 🚀 IMPROVEMENTS:
+## 🚀 IMPROVEMENTS THAT CAN BE MADE:
 - [ ] Store the reminders in a database so that they are not delayed in case the bot goes offline or restarts
 - [ ] Set reminders according date and time
 - [ ] Can make use of embed method to generate embeded messages
 - [ ] Better Error Handling
+- [ ] Better handling of requests generated to the Gemini API in order to prevent exceeding rate limit

 ## 🎯 CHALLENGES FACED:
-- [x] Setting reminders in sec, mins, hours
+- Setting reminders in sec, mins, hours
-- [x] Handling AI responses larger than 2000 characters and sending it to the discord API
+- Handling AI responses larger than 2000 characters and sending it to the discord API
-- [x] Figuring out rate limits
-- [x] Figuring out discord API's timeout and fixing that
+- Figuring out discord API's timeout and fixing that